radiantearth/stac-spec/extensions/stac-eo-spec.md

 |swir22     |2.1 - 2.3  |  7     |     7     |     7     |    12     |     7
 |lwir11    | 10.5 - 11.5 |       |           |     10     |          |      31
 |lwir12    | 11.5 - 12.5 |        |          |     11     |          |      32

-## Using Collections

-A lot of EO data will have common metadata across many `Items`.
-In this case it is best to use the [Collections extension](stac-collection-spec.md).
-While the exact metadata that would appear in a `Collection` record will vary depending on the dataset, these are the most common fields that would tie together a collection of `Items`:

-- provider
-- license
-- eo:gsd
-- eo:platform
-- eo:instrument
-- eo:bands